ergut/contextor/README.md

 # CodeContextor 🚀

+Note: This package replaces the deprecated `codecontextor` package.

 Ever needed to explain your codebase to ChatGPT or Claude?
 CodeContextor creates a perfect snapshot of your project in seconds:

 ```bash